-Third, until we generate more of our electricity from fully renewable sources, EVs are not necessarily as environmentally-friendly as people would hope, and may not be greener than a good hybrid.
+Third, EVs are not necessarily cleaner or greener than hybrids.
+Until we generate more of our electricity from fully renewable sources, EVs will not be as environmentally-friendly as people would hope, and may not be greener than a good hybrid.
 The environmental benefits of an EV are directly related to where you live and what time of day you charge.
 This is one of the reason why proposed bans on gas-powered vehicles in Europe and elsewhere are set to take effect in 2040, when grids will (presumably) be much cleaner.

-EVs and other zero emission vehicles have the potential to radically reshape particulate matter and greenhouse gas emissions from the automobile sector.
+EVs are not going to prevent or reduce climate change anytime soon, although they and other zero emission vehicles have the potential to radically reduce particulate matter and greenhouse gas emissions from the automobile sector in the more distant future.
 Thus, we need to keep planning for these vehicles, creating the necessary infrastructure, and transitioning owners to cleaner charging sources.
 However, this process is going to take decades.
 During this time, gas-powered cars are going to dominate the market (and the roads).
 But we don’t have decades to clean our air and tackle climate change.
 So we need to make gas powered cars as fuel-efficient as possible.
 The higher our MPG, the lower our particulate matter and greenhouse gas emissions.
 It’s that simple.

 The good news is that it is simple and easy to improve your MPG.
 We have dozens of tips for increasing your fuel efficiency by making very small changes in your driving behavior, such as removing your unused roof rack and checking your tire pressure every two weeks.
 You can find our favorite five tips here.
 If you want to tackle our top ten tips for increasing your MPG, click here to maximize your mileage and save big at the pump.
 Even if you already own an EV or plug-in hybrid, there are things you can do to make your green car drive even greener.